aspauldingcode/JBudget/PLAN.md

   - Data: predicates and comparators
   - GUI: none
   - Deliverable: Lambda-powered filtering and sorting.
+  - Micro-Exercises:
+    - Define `TransactionFilter` and compose two predicates (e.g., amount > X and category == Y).
+    - Sort transactions by date, then by amount using `Comparator` and print the first 3.
+    - Implement a simple callback that runs after filtering to print a summary.

 ### Week 11 — Streams & Optional
   - Package: `week11_streams_optional`